 Right above the device toolbar is the transport toolbar, which has play, pause, stop, record, and skip to start and end buttons.
 You will use the record button to record what plays on the tape deck.

 The way this works is the tape deck sends playback audio through the cable to the computer, and Audacity will record whatever audio is playing at that time.
-So, you will want to press the record button on Audacity firstrecord.
+So, you will want to press the record button on Audacity first: .
 Then, press play on the tape deck, and if everything’s working Audacity should start recording audio:

-Press stop on the tape deck and then press the stop button on Audacity: stop.
+Press stop on the tape deck and then press the stop button on Audacity: .
 You will need to adjust the audio levels to make sure the audio isn’t too quiet or too loud before recording the whole tape.
 In this example, the audio recording was way too loud, which meant the audio was clipped.
 This means the audio was louder than Audacity was able to record.
 This makes the recording sound awful.
 To see all the parts that are clipped, you can go to View > Show Clipping, which will display red bars wherever the audio clipped:

 Alternatively, the audio can be too quiet.
 Here’s the same section of audio where the levels are set too low: